-- For changes in provisions of Budget during a year, submissions must be made to the Commissioners. - Accounts to be maintained by Chairman or Executive Officer and audited by prescribed auditors, who shall follow procedure and submit audit report as per the act. - Every Institution must within 60 days from the close of the financial year submit an annual audited statement of income-expenditure and property to the Commissioner. - The Act provides for a Common Pool Fund to which Institution must also make a specified payment based on income. - Budget may also provide for diversion of 10% surplus fund for religious, charitable, educational or other purpose after obtaining Commissioner's Sanction.
+- For changes in provisions of Budget during a year, submissions must be made to the Commissioners. - Any expenditure in excess of provision must be reported forthwith to the appropriate rank of Commissioner who may ratify it. - Accounts to be maintained by trustees and audited by prescribed auditors, who shall follow procedure and submit audit report as per the act. - Institution to pay annual contribution, to the government, of 7% for services rendered by government, and also an audit fee of 1.5% of annual income. - The Act provides for several funds such as the Common Good Fund, Endowments Administration Fund. - Institution must also make a specified payment based on income to the Common Good Fund. - The Act also provides for utilisation of surplus funds (with prior permission) available to the institutions for providing certain objects provided in the Act. - Provisions relating to Budget, Accounts and Audit not applicable to institutions whose annual income does not exceed Rs.
+1 Lakh. - Budget estimates for following year to be presented to the concerned Commissioners 90 days before the close of every financial year. - Appropriate rank of Commissioner may make alterations and approve the budget. - For changes in provisions of Budget during a year, submissions must be made to the Commissioners. - Accounts to be maintained by Chairman or Executive Officer and audited Karnataka by prescribed auditors, who shall follow procedure and submit audit report as per the act. - Every Institution must within 60 days from the close of the financial year submit an annual audited statement of income-expenditure and property to the Commissioner.
+The Act provides for a Common Pool Fund to which Institution must also make a specified payment based on income. - Budget may also provide for diversion of 10% surplus fund for religious, charitable, educational or other purpose after obtaining Commissioner's Sanction.